Angular correlation and deformed Hellings-Downs curve from spin-2 ultralight dark matter: Conclusion and Discussion

-In summary, we show that spin-2 ultralight dark matter can induce deformation of Hellings-Downs curve at the frequency of the mass parameter.
-Since the residuals induced by spin-2 ultralight dark matter is monochromatic, the deformation of Hellings-Downs curve is expected to happen only in a narrow frequency range around $f=m/2\pi$.
-Both the mass of spin-2 ultralight dark matter and the coupling constant $\alpha$ have impact on the deformation, so the observational data of PTAs can help to constrain the parameter space.
+In summary, we show that spin-2 ULDM can induce the deformation of Hellings-Downs curve at the frequency of the mass parameter.
+Since the residuals induced by spin-2 ULDM is monochromatic, the deformation of Hellings-Downs curve is expected to happen only in a narrow frequency range around $f_m=m/2\pi$.
+Both the mass of spin-2 ULDM and the coupling constant $\alpha$ have impact on the deformation, so the observational data of PTAs can help to constrain the parameter space.

-Comparing with the spin-1 case in~\cite{Omiya:2023bio}, the spin-2 ultralight dark matter has a pure quadrupole effect on the correlation, which is expected from its tensorial nature.
+Compared with the spin-1 case in~\cite{Omiya:2023bio}, the spin-2 ULDM has a pure quadrupole effect on the correlation, which is expected from its tensorial nature.
 According to PTA data~\cite{Wu:2023dnp}, the coupling constant $\alpha$ is constrained at $10^{-6}\sim10^{-5}$ for mass $m<5\times 10^{-23}\rm eV$.
 The constraint is set merely according to the amplitude of gravitational strain.
-The angular correlation we have found gives a more concrete understanding on how the spin-2 ultralight dark matter can affect the PTA signal, causing angular correlation of the timing residuals, and deforming the correlation curve of stochastic gravitational wave background.
+The angular correlation we have found gives a more concrete understanding on how the spin-2 ULDM can affect the PTA signal, causing angular correlation of the timing residuals, and deforming the correlation curve of stochastic gravitational wave background.

-The spin-2 ultralight dark matter have different effects on pulsar timing residuals, compared with the stochastic GW background.
-The PTA residuals are induced by the local homogeneous background from pulsars to the Earth, and the Hellings-Downs curve is caused by isotropic gravitational waves coming from all over the space.
-The spin-2 ultralight dark matter is massive, which makes the frequency of the homogeneous background fixed to its mass.
+The spin-2 ULDM has different effects on pulsar timing residuals, compared with the stochastic gravitational wave background.
+The PTA residuals are induced by the local homogeneous background from pulsars to the Earth, and the Hellings-Downs curve is caused by isotropic gravitational waves coming from all over space.
+The spin-2 ULDM is massive, which makes the frequency of the homogeneous background fixed to its mass.
+For gravitational wave background from gravity theories beyond general relativity, the Hellings-Downs curves are also deformed but in a broad frequency region \cite{Qin:2020hfy,Liang:2021bct,Bernardo:2022rif,Bernardo:2023mxc,Liang:2023ary}.
+However, the deformation in our case is different from them.
+In \cite{Qin:2020hfy,Liang:2021bct,Bernardo:2022rif,Bernardo:2023mxc,Liang:2023ary}, the deformation is present in all frequency ranges.
+In our case, the deformation is only in a narrow frequency range, which corresponds to the mass of the spin-2 ULDM.
+In addition, our angular correlation function is different from them.
+In their case, extra polarization modes are considered for the gravitational waves.
+Therefore, in the calculation of integrating over all directions, terms like $1/[(1+\hat{n}\cdot \hat{n}_a)(1+\hat{n}\cdot \hat{n}_b)]$ and $\left(1-e^{-2\pi if \tau_a(1+\hat{n}\cdot\hat{n}_a)}\right)\left(1-e^{2\pi if\tau_b(1+\hat{n}\cdot\hat{n}_b)}\right)$ need to be carefully treated for longitudinal or mixed polarization modes.
+In our case, such terms don't exist, because the spin-2 ULDM acts as a background to influence pulse signals coming from pulsars.